 They also highlight local artists and photographers through their bag labels, which is a very unique touch with their products.
 Very cool!

 Windmill Coffee Roasters (Ames)

-Website - These guys have become friends over the past year or so, and Andrew and Robb are knowledgable, kind, and fun to hang out with.
+Website - These guys have become friends over the past few years and they're just great.
+Owner Andrew and Director of Coffee Robb are knowledgable, kind, and fun to hang out with.
 I've had the chance to pop into their production space in time for a cupping session, which was a lot of fun.
-Our production grinder came from Andrew a few years ago after he rehabbed it with a new burr set (which was damaged in 2019, see story above).
+Our production grinder came from Andrew a few years ago after he rehabbed it with a new burr set.

 There are a few that I didn't do write-ups on, but that's not due to any ill will on my part!
 Some up and comers that I'm not as familiar with, but y'all should definitely look out for...